JimzyLui/DevLeague-Modules/JobPrep/README.md

   - **Make a list of 5 questions to ask the interviewer about the organization and/or the position.**
   - **Practice Whiteboarding** - Solve problems without the aid of your text editor or the internet.
 Be sure to practice talking through your solution outloud.
 You will look crazy talking to yourself, this is okay.
   - **Review Algorithms** - Sorting algorithms, Linked Lists, Red Black trees, Search algorithms, etc.
+  - **Review interviews questions encountered by previous DevLeague students** [Check out write ups previous DevLeague students have done after interviewing at big companies](https://github.com/devleague/DevLeague-Modules/tree/master/JobPrep/bigFiveInterviews)
   - **Review Concepts** - Review vocab, design patterns, frameworks, libraries
   - **Practice coding problems** - Practice solving code interview style questions from [Hacker Rank](https://www.hackerrank.com/), [Coder Byte](https://coderbyte.com/), [Code Wars](http://www.codewars.com/), and [Project Euler](https://projecteuler.net/).
 Try setting time limits for yourself, or solving them on a whiteboard
   - **Look sharp** :sparkles:
-1. Discuss Resumes and Poirtfolios
+1. Discuss Resumes and Portfolios
   - Start prepping your portfolio right after you graduate
   - Github is your portfolio until you get 3 to 5 professional projects under your belt.
   - Get yoru resume prepped with the [DevLeague resume outline](https://docs.google.com/document/d/18cP_bDl6O1QnJIQV__cxTAU2c6q6aEGPB-Jvejc2oBg/edit?usp=sharing).